Pennsylvania US Senate candidate Fetterman suffers stroke but says he's 'well on my way to a full recovery'

 Fetterman also canceled a handful of events on Saturday and Sunday.

+Fetterman's campaign was notably mum about his absence from the campaign trail over the weekend.
+While they would inform reporters that events had been canceled, they would not answer questions on his condition.

+Calvello added: "We wanted to put out something once we had a clearer picture of his health."

-Lamb, one of Fetterman's opponents, responded to the news Sunday, saying he and his wife, Hayley, "are keeping John and his family in our prayers and wishing him a full and speedy recovery."
+Lamb, one of Fetterman's opponents, responded to the news on his health Sunday, saying he and his wife, Hayley, "are keeping John and his family in our prayers and wishing him a full and speedy recovery."

 Kenyatta also responded to the news.